grossamos/throwscape/Readme.md

-# Ultrascape
+# Throwscape

 ## Description
-Ultrascape is an ultra cool webserver written in rust.
+Throwscape is an ultra cool webserver written in rust.
 Its main goal is to create a simple webserver that can be configured and run straigt from the command line.
 No configuration files or complicated setup procedures required.